o54ma-4l5h4r1f/JUSTCTFs/README.md

 [linkedin-url]: https://www.linkedin.com/in/osama-alsharif-21153716a
 [product-screenshot]: images/screenshot.png

-Binary Exploitation Challenges repository for JUST CTF 2023.
+Binary Exploitation Challenges repository for JUST CTFs.

 I am providing you the dockerized environment of the challenges.
 To facilitate the testing in a quick and easy manner.